whelandm/CSU44099-FinalYearProject/README.md

-# Final Year Project - Measureing Surgical Scrub
+# Final Year Project - Measuring Surgical Scrub

 This project examines the application of upper body tracking for uses relating to the measuring of the Surgical Scrub Technique, as defined by the World Health Organization.
 This washing technique occurs between surgeries but is prone to human error.